noisecapella/edx-documentation/en_us/shared/subsections/open_response_assessments/OpenResponseAssessments.rst

 not have definite answers, such as text responses or short essays.
 Learners submit responses to questions, then each learner and the learner's  peers compare the responses to a rubric that you create.
-You can also allow learners to upload an image to accompany a text response.
+You can also allow learners to upload an image, a .pdf file, or another file (of a type that you specify) to accompany a text response.

 Open response assessments can include both peer assessments and self assessments.
 In peer assessments, learners compare their peers' responses to a